 Bridgewater noted Woah Flow was previously identified only by Heady NJ as the first identified Black-owned New Jersey cannabis company.
 However they are in fact are not the first, nor the only Black-owned New Jersey cannabis license holder.

 Bridgewater said the first was Justice Grown with its then-CEO Jamil Taylor in 2018.
 He said the company is Black-owned.
 While they have yet to open, they nonetheless own the license.
-In addition to Taylor and Woah Flow, Suzan Nickelson, an African American lady and owner of Holistic Solutions, won a license to operate a New Jersey medical cannabis dispensary in Barrington, NJ, in Camden County last year on December 7th.
+Also, Holistic Solutions owner Suzan Nickelson, an African American lady won a license to operate a New Jersey medical cannabis dispensary.
+She won last year on December 7th.
 She is thus the first Black female cannabis company owner in New Jersey.
+They will be in Barrington, NJ, in Camden County.

 Nickelson was a guest on the Instagram video Bridgewater made on the subject of ownership.
-In the video, she noted she has been busy in the wake of the announcement and had an article with the allegation there are no Black owners sent to her.
+In the video, she noted she has been busy in the wake of the announcement.
+An article with the allegation there are no Black owners was sent to her.

 (She is featured in the photo above with Bridgewater.)

 “I believe that John Harmon and the African American Chamber need to, ought to issue an apology to Congressman Donald Payne.
 They need to issue an apology to the Cannabis Regulatory Commission,” Bridgewater said.

-He dismissed research done by the Chamber that did not find any Black license holders since a simple search of the 2019 RFA license winners would have found Nickelson.
+He dismissed research done by the Chamber that did not find any Black license holders.
+A simple search of the 2019 RFA license winners would have found Nickelson.

 “Two weeks in, and you ain’t said anything,” Bridgewater said.
-“You told a Congressman 56 licenses were issued under the adult-use program, and zero of them went to them that were Black, and that was all untrue.”
+“You told a Congressman 56 licenses were issued under the adult-use program, and zero of them went to them that were Black.
+That was all untrue.”